Seattle Peace Chorus 2025-2026 Season

 Join us for these special celebratory concerts uplifting the power of hope, love, and peacemaking when we join our voices!

-Mark Miller Mark Miller believes passionately that music can change the world.
-He also believes in Cornel West’s quotation: “Justice is what love looks like in public.”
+Mark A. Miller Mark A. Miller has a passion for building community through music.
+He adheres to Cornel West’s belief that “Justice is what love looks like in public.”

 Cloud City Choir